isomerpages/nlb-eyeonasia/_asean-know-overview/0-asean-regional-profile.md

 [^3]: ASEAN 50 1967-2017: ASEAN economic progress.
 (2017). *Association of Southeast Asian Nations*.
 Retrieved December 22, 2017, from <http://www.aseanstats.org/wp-content/uploads/2017/08/ASEAN_economic_progress.pdf>{:target=”_blank”}

 [^4]: Delios, A. (2017, May 3).
 Commentary: Is ASEAN’s economic integration still work in progress?  *Channel NewsAsia.* Retrieved December 15, 2017, from <http://www.channelnewsasia.com/news/business/commentary-is-asean-s-economic-integration-still-a-work-in-8814696>{:target=”_blank”}

+The ASEAN economy is expected to grow five percent in 2017 and 2018 as countries in the region continue to enjoy ‘robust economic activity’.
+For countries that are linked to the global electronics supply chain, their economies are also boosted by demand for electronics.[^5]

+[^5]: K.Y., Wong.
+(2017, October 4).
+Asean to grow 5% in 2017: S&P Global.*The Business Times.*Retrieved December 12, 2017, from <http://www.businesstimes.com.sg/government-economy/asean-to-grow-5-in-2017-sp-global>{:target=”_blank”}